 - The seniors who took part in the research also had an interest in potential future features, including the capability to keep their health care provider "in the loop" through a health care provider portal or electronic health records integration.

-Based on the findings of this study, smartwatches has proven that they can be useful to seniors.
+Based on the findings of this study, smartwatches have proven that they can be useful to seniors.
 They offer many features that appeal to the elderly population although there may be some initial challenges in learning how to use them.

 Another challenge of adapting smartwatches, however, is that doctors and healthcare providers do not have time to review smartwatch monitoring.
 While the watches may be able to track and monitor heart health and even trace the heart’s electrical signature (electrocardiogram or ECG), they track an enormous amount of information that can be impossible to sort through.
 Additionally, doctors may need more information than a smartwatch can provide to make proper diagnoses.
-While doctors may not be able to consume this information effectively, the end user may find the information insightful and useful for everyday living.
+While doctors may not be able to consume this information effectively, the end-user may find the information insightful and useful for everyday living.

 Best Smartwatches for Seniors

 With that being said, we think that smartwatches can be a great tool for seniors!
 They offer numerous benefits and can be a source of information and entertainment.
-But when looking for smartwatch for a senior, remember that some designs may seem overwhelming to seniors.
+But when looking for a smartwatch for a senior, remember that some designs may seem overwhelming to seniors.
 Here are just a few smartwatches that we think seniors will appreciate due to their wide versatility and ease of use.

-The Apple Watch is general known for being extremely easy to use.
+The Apple Watch is generally known for being extremely easy to use.
 All models feature a touchscreen, and users can download apps through the App Store.
 Some of the Apple Watch models are completely waterproof, so seniors don’t have to worry about not taking it off when swimming or taking a shower.
 The Apple Watch Series 5 also has a larger screen, so it’s easier for seniors to see and navigate.
 The watch has extraordinary health monitoring features and robust emergency features, which can provide peace of mind to seniors and their family members.

 Laxcido GPS Smartwatch